-- (7) A system built upon existing local school boards and systems, private child care providers, and other entities that demonstrate the ability to establish or expand prekindergarten capacity. - A quality-control system.
-Participating providers shall comply with standards and guidelines as established by the Department of Health (8) and Human Services and the Department of Public Instruction, and the Task Force.
+- Guidelines for a system to reimburse local school boards and systems, private child care providers, and other entities willing to establish and provide prekindergarten programs to serve at-risk children. - (7) A system built upon existing local school boards and systems, private child care providers, and other entities that demonstrate the ability to establish or expand prekindergarten capacity. - (8) A quality-control system.
+Participating providers shall comply with standards and guidelines as established by the Department of Health and Human Services and the Department of Public Instruction, and the Task Force.
 The Department may use the child care rating system to assist in determining program participation. - (9) Standards for minimum teacher qualifications.
-A portion of the classroom sites initially funded shall have at least one teacher who is certified or provisionally certified in birth-to-kindergarten education. - (10)A local contribution.
-Programs must demonstrate that they are accessing resources other than "More at Four".

-(11)A system of accountability.

-(12)Consideration of the reallocation of existing funds.
+A portion of the classroom sites initially funded shall have at least one teacher who is certified or provisionally certified in birth-to-kindergarten education. - (10) A local contribution.
+Programs must demonstrate that they are accessing resources other than "More at Four". - (11) A system of accountability. - (12) Consideration of the reallocation of existing funds.
 In order to maximize current funding and resources, the Department of Health and Human Services and the Department of Public Instruction, and the Task Force shall consider the reallocation of existing funds from State and local programs that provide prekindergarten-related care and services."